Ragdoll (TV series)

-Ragdoll is an American-British thriller television series based upon the novel of the same name by Daniel Cole.
+Ragdoll is a thriller television miniseries based upon the novel of the same name by Daniel Cole.
 In the United States, it premiered on AMC+ on November 11, 2021, and in the United Kingdom, it premiered on Alibi on December 6, 2021.

 Premise

 Set in London, the series follows the murder of six people who have been dismembered and sewn into the shape of a grotesque body, "the Ragdoll".
 As detectives begin to investigate, the killer begins to taunt them.